-m{\max} : The allowable maximum refrigerant charge in a room.
+m{max} : The allowable maximum refrigerant charge in a room.

-Q{min} : The minimum circulation airflow.
+Q{\min} : The minimum circulation airflow.

-\textit{Anv}{\min} : The minimum opening area for connected rooms.
+Anv{min} : The minimum opening area for connected rooms.

-TA{min} : The total area of the conditioned space (For appliances serving one or more rooms with an air dut system).
+TA{min} : The required minimum total area of the conditioned space (For appliances serving two or more rooms with an air dut system).

-TA: The total area of the conditioned space connected by air ducts.
+TA: The total area of the conditioned space connected by air ducts (For appliances serving two or more rooms with an air dut system).